Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, the ability to cast at least one spell.

-You have practiced casting spells in the midst of combat, learning techniques that grant you the following benefits:
+You have practiced casting spells in the midst of combat.

 * You have advantage on Constitution saving throws that you make to maintain your concentration on a spell when you take damage.
 * You can perform the somatic components of spells even when you have weapons or a shield in one or both hands.